varunkumar-171/rpi-tft-gui/README.md

 # Changes Required

-The 99-calibration.conf file is incomplete and requires certain changes to it to enable proper framebuffer and X11 config.

 The display SKU I use is MHS35.
-THe script included unnecessary configurations to the uart, i2c and a hdmi mode.
+The script included unnecessary configurations to the uart, i2c and a hdmi mode.
 After these changes the resolution should become better.
 Since I installed the lite version and was running a headless version of the raspi, the gui tools also had to be installed

 	sudo apt install lightdm              # the graphical login page